 To place water into the fresh water tank, remove cap from fill.
 Insert water hose 4 to 6 inches into the 1 1/4" flex tube.
 Open the water supply faucet.
 DO NOT overfill the tank as it could burst.
-It is not designed to hold pressure.
+It IS NOT designed to hold pressure.
+On the fill is small screen, 1/2 inch at the 10:00 o'clock position.